-My Action Plan Client's name:
+My Action Plan

-My short-term goal:
+Client's name: My short-term goal:

 My mid-term or long-term goal:

+Tinalian

-My actions Timeline
+My actions 1.
+Timeline

-1.

 2.

 3.

 4.

 5.

-My resources

-The shallenges I may have to face
+-

 The challenges I may have to face

-The success of my action plan will look like this

-The success of my action plan will look like this

 Client's signature:

 Counsellor's signature:

-Date:

 CAREER: AN EVOLVING CONCEPT